 We begin with an analysis of the association between voter turnout and the ease of voting, controlling for county characteristics.
 Table 5.1 shows the results from the panel analysis of the association between voting ease and voter turnout.
 Here, the coefficients represent the association between the variables and the outcome, holding all the control variables constant, and accounting for variation within and between the states, and variation within years.
 Our main predictor of interest, the ease of voting scale, is significantly associated with voter turnout.
 In midterm election years, one additional measure making voting easier is associated with a 0.42 percentage point higher voter turnout.
 The interaction between voting ease and presidential year is significant and negative.
-This means that in presidential election years, when we account for the variation within years.
+This means that in presidential election years, when we account for the variation within years, the association between ease of voting and turnout is smaller than it is in midterm years.
 In this case, the model estimates that one additional measure making voting easier is associated with a 0.05 percentage point higher voter turnout in presidential years.
 Figure 5.1 shows this difference between midterm and presidential years.
 Overall, turnout is higher in presidential years, but the association between turnout and voting ease is bigger in midterm years.
 It may be that in presidential years, higher levels of enthusiasm mean that voters are motivated to turnout and overcome obstacles that might otherwise keep them at home in midterm years.
 Therefore, easier voting could have greater importance for turnout in years when enthusiasm and determination are lower.